 The upside?
 Fast levels and gear.
 Perfectly legal

 - Leveling Guides – See above.
 These show you where to go and what to do and some will track your tasks (how many killed, things collected, etc.) The standard in-game guide shows you where things are, once you get the quests, and is far superior to the old style where you has to look it up on Thottbot.com or ask around.The guides not only show you where things are, and do a better job than the in-game system, but they show you the best order in which to do the quests.
-Zygor’s guideis our favorite or the paid leveling guides and you can learn more about it here.
+Zygor’s guide is our favorite of the paid leveling guides.
 Highly recommended and we do use it.
 A lot.
-By the way, Zygor’s guides are 100% Mists of Pandaria 5.x ready and come with a bunch of goodies.
+By the way, Zygor’s guides are always ready for whatever the current level cap or expansion happens to be, and they come with a bunch of goodies.
 Go here to learn more.

 The Old Leveling Guides